What is a School Governor?

 Chair of Curriculum & Standards

-Jane is the link Governor for RE, PSHE, Maple class at Awbridge and Year 2 at Wellow.
+Jane is the link governor for RE and PSHE at both schools.
 She has a particular interest in seeing how SMSC and British Values are disseminated throughout the curriculum.

 Designated Safeguarding Governor